 - “Process” and “Processing” mean any operation or set of operations performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organization, creating, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure, or destruction.

 - “Security Incident” means any confirmed unauthorized or unlawful acquisition, destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data being Processed by Crossbeam.
 Security Incidents do not include unsuccessful attempts or activities that do not compromise the security of Personal Data, including unsuccessful log-in attempts, pings, port scans, denial of service attacks or other network attacks on firewalls or networked systems.

 - “Subprocessor” means any third party authorized by Crossbeam or its affiliates to Process any Personal Data.

-This Addendum applies to the Personal Data that Crossbeam receives from Customer, or otherwise Processes on Customer’s behalf, in connection with the Service provided by Crossbeam to Customer pursuant to the Agreement, except that Annex A (EU Annex) to this Addendum applies only to such Processing of Personal Data governed by GDPR and Annex B (California Annex) to this Addendum applies only to such Processing of Personal Data governed by the CCPA.
+This Addendum applies to the Personal Data that Crossbeam receives from Customer, or otherwise Processes on Customer’s behalf, in connection with the Service provided by Crossbeam to Customer pursuant to the Agreement, except that Annex A (EU Annex) to this Addendum applies only to such Processing of Personal Data governed by GDPR and the United Kingdom Data Protection Act of 2018 and Annex B (US Annex) to this Addendum applies only to such Processing of Personal Data governed by the relevant state privacy laws.

 - Purposes of Processing.